Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

 High quest for Money

-There are many Nigerians who need money either by hook or by crook.
-This kind of persons can even kill for rituals to make money as quick as possible.
+There are many Nigerians who want money be it by hook or crook.
+These persons can even kill for rituals to make money as quick as possible.
 They prefer to get this money today and die tomorrow.
-These kinds of persons have prosperity as their watchword.
-Whenever you engage in discussion with them, what you will be hearing from them is usually how to make quick money even through bloodshed.
+They have prosperity as their watchword.
+Whenever you engage them in a discussion, what you will be hearing from them is usually how to make quick money even through bloodshed.

 The Effects of kidnapping in Nigeria